sreenu-dev/TransportSimple_assignment/README.md

 - [ ] Feature 4: Tooltip is added to each circle for ease of use
 - [ ] Feature 5: Drag and Drop functionality is added to zoom and drag the trip details

-## Additional Features for Future
-- [ ] Feature 1: Can add a range to change the circle size

 ## Installation
 1. Clone the repository:
     ```bash